github/docs/content/code-security/security-overview/viewing-security-insights.md

   - Advanced Security
   - Alerts
   - Organizations
+redirect_from:
+  - /code-security/security-overview/viewing-security-insights-for-your-organization
+allowTitleToDifferFromFilename: true
 ---

 {% data reusables.security-overview.beta-overview-dashboard %}

-## About organization-level security insights
+## {% ifversion security-overview-dashboard-enterprise %}About security insights{% else %} About organization-level security insights{% endif %}

-The overview page in security overview is a consolidated dashboard of insights about your organization's security landscape and progress.
+The overview page in security overview is a consolidated dashboard of insights about your organization{% ifversion security-overview-dashboard-enterprise %} or enterprise{% endif %}'s security landscape and progress.
 You can use the dashboard to monitor the health of your application security program, collaborate with engineering teams, and gather data for benchmarking purposes.

+{% ifversion security-overview-dashboard-enterprise %}
+Both the enterprise and organization-level security overviews have a dashboard.
+By default, the enterprise-level dashboard shows metrics for all the repositories in your enterprise.
+You can filter the data shown on the enterprise-level dashboard by owner (for example, by organization).
+By default, the organization-level dashboard shows metrics for all repositories owned by your organization.
+Both dashboards also allow you to filter by repository.
+{% endif %}

-You can view a variety of metrics about the security alerts in your organization.
+You can view a variety of metrics about the security alerts in your organization{% ifversion security-overview-dashboard-enterprise %} or enterprise{% endif %}.
 The dashboard displays trending data that tracks alert counts and activity over time, as well as snapshot data that reflects the current state.

-- The top section of the dashboard shows information about the status and age of alerts in your organization, as well as data about secrets that have been blocked or bypassed.
+- The top section of the dashboard shows information about the status and age of alerts in your organization{% ifversion security-overview-dashboard-enterprise %} or enterprise{% endif %}, as well as data about secrets that have been blocked or bypassed.
 - The "Remediation" section shows information about how alerts are resolved and alert activity over time.
-- The "Impact analysis" section shows the repositories that pose the highest potential security risk in your organization.
+- The "Impact analysis" section shows the repositories that pose the highest potential security risk in your organization{% ifversion security-overview-dashboard-enterprise %} or enterprise{% endif %}.

 You can filter the overview dashboard by selecting a specific time period, and apply additional filters to focus on narrower areas of interest.
 All data and metrics across the dashboard will change as you apply filters. {% ifversion security-overview-additional-tools %}By default, the dashboard displays all alerts from {% data variables.product.prodname_dotcom %} tools, but you can use the tool filter to show alerts from a specific tool ({% data variables.product.prodname_secret_scanning %}, {% data variables.product.prodname_dependabot %}, {% data variables.product.prodname_code_scanning %} using {% data variables.product.prodname_codeql %}, a specific third-party tool) or all third-party {% data variables.product.prodname_code_scanning %} tools.
 This feature is in beta, and is subject to change.{% endif %} For more information, see "[AUTOTITLE](/code-security/security-overview/filtering-alerts-in-security-overview)."